amd/Quark/docs/source/onnx/appendix_full_quant_config_features.rst

    only operators of the given types will be quantized (e.g., ['Conv'] to only quantize Convolutional layers).
 By default, all supported operators will be quantized.
+*  **nodes_to_quantize**:(List of Strings or None) If specified, only the nodes in this list are quantized.
+The list should contain the names of the nodes, for example, ['Conv\__224', 'Conv\__252'].
+The default value is an empty list ([]).
 *  **extra_op_types_to_quantize**: (List of Strings or None) If specified, the given operator types will be included as additional targets for quantization, expanding the set of operators to be quantized without replacing the existing configuration (e.g., ['Gemm'] to include Gemm layers in addition to the currently specified types).
 By default, no extra operator types will be added for quantization.
+*  **nodes_to_exclude**:(List of Strings or None) If specified, the nodes in this list will be excluded from quantization.
+The default value is an empty list ([]).
+*  **subgraphs_to_exclude**:(List or None) If specified, the nodes in these subgraphs will be excluded from quantization.
+For example, you can use [(["Conv1"], ["Conv2"]), (["Relu9", "MatMul10"])] if you do not want to quantize nodes between "Conv1" and "Conv2" and nodes between "Relu9" and "MatMul10", as well as these start and end nodes themselves.
+   If the subgraph is complex with multiple start nodes and multiple end nodes, you can use [([start_node1, start_node2], [end_node1, end_node2, end_node3])].
+   The default value is an empty list ([]).
+*  **specific_tensor_precision**: (Boolean) This parameter is a flag that determines whether to use tensor-level mixed precision, this is an experimental feature.
+The default is False.
+*  **execution_providers**: (List of Strings) This parameter defines the execution providers that will be used by ONNX Runtime to do calibration for the specified model.
+The default value 'CPUExecutionProvider' implies that the model will be computed using the CPU as the execution provider.
+You can also set this to other execution providers supported by ONNX Runtime such as 'ROCMExecutionProvider' and 'CUDAExecutionProvider' for GPU-based computation, if they are available in your environment.
+The default is ['CPUExecutionProvider'].
 *  **per_channel**: (Boolean) Determines whether weights should be quantized per channel.
 The default value is False.
 For DPU/NPU devices, this must be set to False as they currently do not support